 We look forward to welcoming you to our new visitor facilities at Pentire headland, near Polzeath.
-The main car park, café and most toilet facilities are now open, with the Changing Places opening soon.
-Please check back for the most up to date opening dates and times.
-Coronavirus has impacted on our offer and we ask that social distancing guidelines are followed.
+The main car park, café and toilet facilities are now open with a Changing Places coming soon.
+Please check for the most up to date opening times.

 What's in this article?

 You’ll find the main car park and visitor facilities at Pentireglaze (PL27 6QY).
 There are small car parks at Lundy Bay and Lead Mines, with limited parking at Pentire Farm, where priority should be given for those with reduced mobility.